 Will I get any feedback after reporting a bug?

-Yes, if your "prefs" are not changed, you will get informed via email about any changes.
+Yes, if you do not change your Bugzilla Email Preferences to exclude receiving bug mail, you will get informed via email about any changes.

-If you are questioned or just feel need to comment any response please do not send email to the commenter address that comes in automatically generated mail from bugzilla.
-You should use bugzilla web interface to communicate because its the only way for relevant information to be accessible for everyone concerned.
+If you are questioned or just feel need to comment, please do not send email to the commenter address that comes in automatically generated mail from Bugzilla.
+You should use the Bugzilla web interface to communicate, because its the only way for relevant information to be accessible for everyone concerned.

-Which fields should I change and which one not?
+Which fields should I change and which ones not?

 As non-developer you should in general just add additional comments, or add yourself to the CC.
-If the bug is in state “NEEDINFO" remember to set it to “ASSIGNED" after giving all the info.
+If the bug has the NEEDINFO flag set, remember to check the "Clear the needinfo request" box after giving all the info.

 What should I do if the current openSUSE version contains the same (or a similar) bug that exists already but was filed for an older version?

-I suggest to move the version of the package and write in the comment something like "This bug was reported for openSUSE x.y and still fails for openSUSE u.v.
+You have the option to change the version of the package and write in the comment something like "This bug was reported for openSUSE x.y and still fails for openSUSE u.v.
 I'm adjusting the version".
-If the bug was closed before, you should reopen it.
+If the bug has been set RESOLVED, you should reopen it.